 Ever since sensational surfing moved from Hawaii more than a century ago, California has been a world hotspot for riding the waves, with or without the Beach Boys.
+Here are some of the best beaches to catch some waves.

 - Malibu – Los Angeles